 Kerry James Marshall: In the Tower was recently on view at the National Gallery of Art, Washington, DC (2013).
 Other recent solo exhibitions include Kerry James Marshall: Painting and Other Stuff, organized by the Museum van Hedendaagse Kunst Antwerpen, Belgium, traveling to the Kunsthal Charlottenborg, Denmark; Antoni Tapies Foundation, Barcelona and the Museo Nacional Centro de Arte Reina Sofia, Madrid.

 Marshall has work in numerous public collections including the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; The Studio Museum in Harlem, New York; the Metropolitan Museum of Art, New York; the Walker Art Center, Minneapolis; the National Gallery of Art, Washington, DC; Los Angeles County Museum of Art; Birmingham Museum of Art; San Francisco Museum of Modern Art; Art Institute of Chicago; Museum of Contemporary Art Chicago; and the Museum of Fine Arts, Boston.
 He is the recipient of several awards, grants and fellowships including the MacArthur genius grant in 1997.
+Kerry James Marshall will be exhibiting in this year's 2015 Venice Biennale: All the World's Futures, May 9 - November 22, 2015.

 Jack Shainman Gallery has represented Kerry James Marshall since 1993.
 Solo exhibitions in the gallery include Dollar for Dollar (2013), Black Romantic (2008), Drawings (2004), Kerry James Marshall (1999), The Garden Project (1995) and Kerry James Marshall (1993).